DrainerEvelyn/Math-Gecs/README.md

 ---

-Thank you for using the MathAceHub website!
+Thank you for using the Math Gecs website!
 I hope you find the resources helpful in your academic journey.

 ---

-**Designed by Mertkan Karaaslan (alias "zarabeth")**
+**Designed by Evelyn**